amacado/pfsense-backup-remote/README.md

-# daniel156161/pfsense-backup
+# amacado/pfsense-backup

 ## Short description
-Runs a lightweight Alpine container to backup PFSense.
+Runs a lightweight Alpine container to backup PFSense and push the backups to an remote location.

 ## Full details
 This image can be used to run a one-time backup of PFSense, or it can be configured to stay in the background and retrieve backups on a user-specified schedule.

-This has been tested to work against PFSense 2.3.3 and up to 2.4.5-RELEASE-p1 .
+This has been tested to work against PFSense 2.7.0-RELEASE.
 It might stop working if PFSense changes something about how backups are completed.
 By default the backup will contain all the RRD data, if that is not desired see Parameters below.

+### Google Cloud credentials
+* Visit https://console.cloud.google.com/iam-admin/serviceaccounts?project=<YOUR-PROJECT> and make/download a key for one of the service accounts (or create new one)
+* Add required roles
+  * Storage Object Creator (Allows users to create objects.
+Does not give permission to view, delete, or replace objects.)
+  * Storage Object Viewer (Grants access to view objects and their metadata, excluding ACLs.
+Can also list the objects in a bucket.)
+* Create and download an Access Key File (JSON) for the service account
+* Use file in mount for `/gcloud/config/service-account-credentials.json`
+  * `- "<path-to>/gcloud-xxx-yyyyy.json:/gcloud/config/service-account-credentials.json"`

+### GPG encryption
+The backup file is encrypted using a GPG key.
+For setup encryption follow:
+* Create a public/private GPG key pair
+* Provide the public key to as volume mount for `/gpg/config/gpg-public.asc`
+* Make sure you don't lose the private key or you will be unable to decrypt your backups

 ### Running
 #### One-time container